-Manny is a 10-month old full-blooded English Bulldog, who assumed the duties as the Depot’s official mascot May 24, 2019.
+Manny is a three year old full-blooded English Bulldog, who assumed the duties as the Depot’s official mascot May 24, 2019.

 He was named in honor of Sgt Johnny R. Manuelito, Sr., one of the 'original 29' Navajo Code Talkers who trained in the first All Navajo Platoon here on the Depot in 1942.
 Johnny Manuelito helped create the code that the Navajos developed at Camp Elliott, now Miramar.
 He became an instructor, teaching other Navajo Marines the code.
 Later, Johnny

 Manuelito participated in the battle of Iwo Jima, where a Marine Signals Officer stated, had it not been for the Code Talkers, we would have never taken Iwo Jima.

 BULLDOG MASCOTS IN THE MARINE CORPS

 The tenacious fighting of the Marines at Belleau Wood in during World War I earned them the sobriquet, “Teufel Hunden” or “Devil Dogs.”
 Teufel-Hunden were the vicious, wild, and ferocious mountain dogs of Bavarian folklore.
 It wasn't long before a recruiting poster painted by Charles B. Falls appeared showing a dachshund wearing a spiked helmet and Iron Cross.
 The dog was running from an English bulldog wearing a helmet with the globe and anchor insignia on it.
 Written on the poster was, "Teufelhunden - Devil Dog Recruiting Station."
 The poster was embraced by the Marine Corps and public, and the bulldog would soon become a much loved mascot of the Marine Corps.